Lake Vermilion

 Lake Vermilion is a shallow freshwater lake in northeastern Minnesota, United States.
-The Ojibwe originally called the lake Onamanii-zaaga'iganiing (occasionally anglicized as Nee-Man-Nee), which means “the evening sun tinting the water a reddish color”.
-French fur traders translated this to the Latin word Vermilion, which is a red pigment.
+The Ojibwe called the lake Onamanii-zaaga'iganiing (occasionally anglicized as Nee-Man-Nee), which means “the evening sun tinting the water a reddish color”.
+French fur traders translated this as Vermilion, a red color.
 Lake Vermilion is located between the towns of Tower on the east and Cook on the west, in the heart of Minnesota's Arrowhead Region at Vermilion Iron Range.
 The area was mined from the late 19th century until the 1960s, and the Soudan Mine operated just south of the lake.

 The lake contains black crappie, bluegill, brown bullhead, largemouth bass, muskellunge (muskie), northern pike, pumpkinseed (sunfish), rock bass, smallmouth bass, tullibee (cisco), walleye, white sucker, and yellow perch.
 Lake Vermilion is known for its walleye and muskie fishing.
 In the spring of 2005, Lake Vermilion was host to the annual Minnesota Governor’s Fishing Opener Weekend.
 A four-walleye limit and a 17- to 26-inch protected slot limit took effect on Lake Vermilion in 2006.
 However, as the population rebounded, a new special regulation for walleye was introduced in May 2017.
 The new regulation is a 20 to 26 inch protected slot limit, with one fish over 26 inches allowed in a four fish possession limit.

 The lake attracts visitors from all parts of Minnesota and the midwestern United States, who lodge at the lake's numerous resorts and hotels.
 Tourists are drawn by Lake Vermilion's reputation as a fishing destination, as well as its setting in the northern Minnesota wilderness.
 The lake is near the Superior National Forest and the Boundary Waters Canoe Area Wilderness (BWCAW).